-6) Copper (Cu) is a strong coloring agent that is occasionally found in gems, creating blue and green color.
+6) Copper (Cu) is a strong coloring agent that is occasionally found in gems, creating mostly blue and green color.
 Copper is inert (diamagnetic) as a native metal, as can be demonstrated when we apply a magnet to a household copper pipe fitting.
-Ions of cuprous copper (Cu1+) in gemstones such as Cuprite are also diamagnetic.
+Also diamagnetic is the red gemstone Cuprite, which is itself a copper oxide (Cu2O) colored by monovalent ions of cuprous copper (Cu1+).

 The Magnetic Metals that Color Gems

-The causes of color for over 350 gems are listed in our Magnetic Susceptibility Index in the far right column.
+You can find the causes of color for over 350 gems listed in our Magnetic Susceptibility Index in the far right column of the index.

 Near-Colorless Peridot (Forsterite)